Brighton Tram 53 Society

 November

-The Amber Ale/Longhurst Brewery site at Preston Circus was purchased for laying of track, a new Tram HQ and Depot but after demolishing the building an underground stream deemed it not suitable ground for a building or tram sheds because of the weight of the trams.
+The Longhurst Brewery site at Preston Circus (now Brighton Fire Station) was purchased for laying of track, a new Tram HQ and Depot but after demolishing the building an underground stream deemed it not suitable ground for a building or tram sheds because of the weight of the trams.

 1898